Optimal plug-in Gaussian processes for modeling derivatives: Main results

 with $K_{k0}(x, X) = (\partial^k_x K(x, X_i))_{i = 1}^n$ and $K_{kk}(x, x')=\partial^{k}_x\partial^k_{x'}K(x,x')$.
 Then the nonparametric plug-in procedure for $D^k$ refers to using the plug-in posterior measure $\Pi_{n,k}(\cdot\mid\data)$ for inference on $D^k(f)$.

 The plug-in posterior measure $\Pi_{n,k}(\cdot\mid\data)$ has a closed-form expression with given $\lambda$ and $\sigma^2$, substantially facilitating its implementation in practice.
 The plug-in strategy is practically appealing but has been perceived as suboptimal for a decade \citep{stein2012interpolation,holsclaw2013gaussian} based on heuristics.
-To the contrary, we will establish optimality of plug-in GPs and uncover its adaptivity to derivative orders.
-Before we move on to studying large sample properties of $\Pi_{n,k}(\cdot\mid\data)$, in the next section we first take a detour to present technical challenges when studying derivative functionals that hamper theoretical development for this problem.
+To the contrary, we will establish the optimality of plug-in GPs and uncover their adaptivity to derivative orders.
+In particular, our large sample analysis of $\Pi_{n,k}(\cdot\mid\data)$ shows that GPs exhibit a ``nonparametric plug-in property'' for derivative functionals, a concept we introduce and contextualize in the next section.